Academics

 • Daughters of the American Revolution Good Citizenship Award

 The Daughters of the American Revolution Good Citizenship Award is presented each year to the student who has best demonstrated a love of country and good citizenship.
 She has been selected because she has demonstrated the initiative required for leadership, an attitude of helpfulness and cooperation to serve others and her community, and the characteristics of dependability and patriotism.
-Her exceptional engagement and coursework in AP Government and AP US History, along with her commitment to the Mock Trial team, cultivating her political knowledge, make her an ideal recipient of this award.

 • Girls State